k9andkbd/k9andkbd.github.io/md/PortugalTravelLog.md

 Before dinner I visited the Evora public park an was delighted to discover it has a local population of peacocks, as well as some ruins which seem to be a popular spot for the fancy birds.

-I ate dinner O Templo - A literal hole in the wall in location only.
+I ate dinner at O Templo - A literal hole in the wall in location only.
 The food was excellent and well priced.
-The owner Vasco had a story for every dish.
+The owner Vasco had a story for every dish, many of which were apparently based on his grandmothers recipes.
+I’m still picking up Portuguese but his stories seemed to be mostly the same in English and Portuguese.
 I enjoyed the rabbit salad and the black pork cheeks with orange and watercress salad.